AI-aided virtual conversations with WWII vets are latest feature at New Orleans museum - KESQ

 Associated Press

+Pickens, of Nesbit, Mississippi, was captured in Tunisia in 1943 as U.S. soldiers from the 805th Tank Destroyer Battalion were overrun by German forces.
+He returned home alive after spending the rest of the war in a prison camp.

+“I’m making history, to see myself telling the story of what happened to me over there,” said Pickens, who celebrated his 102nd birthday in December.
+“I’m so proud that I’m here, that people can see me.”

-Voices From the Front will also enable visitors to the New Orleans museum to ask questions of war-era home front heroes and supporters of the U.S. war effort — including a military nurse who served in the Philippines, an aircraft factory worker, and Margaret Kerry, a dancer who performed at USO shows and, after the war, was a model for the Tinker Bell character in Disney productions.
+The Voices From the Front exhibit also enables visitors to the New Orleans museum to ask questions of war-era home front heroes and supporters of the U.S. war effort — including a military nurse who served in the Philippines, an aircraft factory worker, and Margaret Kerry, a dancer who performed at USO shows and, after the war, was a model for the Tinker Bell character in Disney productions.

 Visitors to the new exhibit will stand in front of a console and pick who they want to converse with.
 Then, a life-sized image of that person, sitting comfortably in a chair, will appear on a screen in front of them.